 Scientists think big.
 They imagine the impossible only to work hard at trying to solve a dilemma that stands in the way of achieving those goals.
 If nothing else, it’s enjoyable to entertain the thoughts of someday going to a distant planet in another solar system, or maybe even farther out to another galaxy.

-Yes, technology is advancing, and we already have the ability to send intergalactic space probes to extreme locations in the universe.
+Yes, technology is advancing, and we already can send intergalactic space probes to extreme locations in the universe.2

-Can the Human Race Survive a Trip to Another Galaxy?
+Can Humans Survive a Lengthy Trip to Another Galaxy?

-In February 2017 NASA announced they discovered seven Earth-like planets 39 light years away in a solar system called Trappist-1.
+In February 2017, NASA announced they discovered seven Earth-like planets 39 light-years away in a solar system called Trappist-1.
 Any one of these planets might support life, as we know it.
-That’s not to say that we would find intelligent life there, but they might be inhabitable by we humans if we could only get there.
+I'm not talking about finding intelligent life there, but they might support human life, if we could only get there.

-Assuming that’s feasible, we still need to live with limited resources and recycle what we have on the spacecraft.
-This process is actually being studied right now with experiments conducted on the International Space Station.
+- We would need to live with limited resources and recycle what we have on the spacecraft.
+That process is being studied right now with experiments conducted on the International Space Station.

 Giving birth to humans in space has never been tried yet.
-Tests are being conducted with lab rats, and a lot is being learned from this.
+Scientists are conducting tests with lab rats and learning a lot from the results.

-Delivery of a newborn would be completely different without gravity.
+The delivery of a newborn would be entirely different without gravity.
 The amniotic fluids would just float out and become airborne.
-These fluids would need to be contained, probably similar to how the toilet works in the international space station – with suction.
+These fluids would need to be contained, probably similar to how the toilet works in the international space station, with suction.

 The development of the baby's ability to survive starts from birth.